AndrewReitz/shillelagh/README.md

 ## Other Notes

-- Empty constructors must be provided at package protected level or higher.
-There is the `@OrmOnly` annotation provided to indicate to others that the constructor is only visible for Shillelagh
+- Constructors must be provided at package protected level or higher (Put in a ticket if there is a legitimate use case for private).
 - Inner classes MUST be marked static.
 - Don't forget to update your database version if you change your models (Also create migration scripts).